 You will be looking for food to hot-smoke.
 If you have a smoker, that's great, but you can easily do this with a grill.
 Let's get this thing started...

-This fresh salmon recipe must be made the night before for the
+This fresh salmon recipe is made the night before for the

-flavors to mingle - it is so worth it.
+flavors to m - it is so worth it.
 It also makes a great breakfast

 or lunch on a bagel.

 1 cup hot-smoked** salmon, (see below) roughly chopped

 1/4 cup bacon, cooked and crumbled

 1 brick (8 oz) cream cheese, room temperature

 Whip the cream cheese and the lemon juice together until fluffy.
 Add the jalapeno pepper, garlic and dill; mix well.
 Fold in the salmon and bacon lightly until combined.
 Cover and chill overnight in the refrigerator.